xKRU0133/YouTube-Name-Fixer/README.md

-# YouTube Live Chat Name Fixer
+# YouTube Name Fixer
-A browser extension that converts YouTube Live Chat handles into channel display names.
+A browser extension that converts YouTube Live Chat and comments handles into channel display names.

 ---